scott45/git/README.md

 Integrating feedback responses e.g slack notifications or emails for new deployments etc.
 Automating renewal of ssl certificates as the surrent one is valid for 3 months.
  - Using Helm to create charts and manage releases for the project.
 This will enable installation of the application in another cluster easily.
  - Implement monitoring and logging to gather feedback and logs from the application easily.
-Used tools can be stackdriver, bugsnag, datadog etc.
+Used tools can be stackdriver, bugsnag or datadog etc.